qualisys/paf-theia-markerless-example/README.md

 ## Getting started

-To download this example project to your computer, you can either:
+To download the latest version (not tested) of the example project to your computer, you can either:

 * [Click here](https://github.com/qualisys/paf-theia-markerless-example/archive/refs/heads/main.zip) to download it as a zip file.
 <br>_— or —_
 * Clone this repository to your computer.

-To download a specific release, please [Click here](https://github.com/qualisys/paf-theia-markerless-example/releases)
+To download a release version (tested), please [Click here](https://github.com/qualisys/paf-theia-markerless-example/releases)

 ## Preparing Qualisys data for Theia3D processing